Faculty Resources – Before Classes Start

 All instructors are expected to use OTC email for work and class-related communication.
 The expectation is that email will be read frequently, as the College will use email to provide timely communications with faculty.

 The OTC Acceptable Use Policy governs all electronic communications and provides user advisories regarding user responsibilities, privacy expectations, privacy protections, privacy limits and security considerations.
-This should be considered as a starting point and the direction the College is headed in enhancing the communication capabilities for students, faculty and staff.
+Individuals should consider this as a starting point.
+The college strives enhance the communication capabilities for students, faculty and staff.

 Canvas is a learning platform, or learning management system (LMS), used to deliver course materials via the Internet.
 Courses can be delivered entirely online, taught partially online as hybrid courses, or enhanced using selected its features.

-Canvas is accessed through the MyOTC portal.
+Instructors can access Canvas through the MyOTC portal.
 For more information or assistance logging into MyOTC, please contact the OTC Help Desk by email at firstname.lastname@example.org or at 417.447.7548.
 For technical assistance, contact OTC Online by email at email@example.com or at 417.447.8200.
 For non-technical needs, contact OTC Online by email at firstname.lastname@example.org or 417.447.8200.
-This contact information is valuable and should be included in your course syllabus and course resource area.
+This contact information is valuable and instructors should include this information in their course syllabi and course resource area.
 Other resources for Canvas can be found at the OTC Online website.

 MyOTC is a portal that offers fast and easy access to resources at OTC, with a secure single login.
-Information about MyOTC can be found on Intra, and through Online Help.
+Individuals can find information about MyOTC on Intra and through Online Help.
 MyOTC is an essential tool to the OTC community and contains the following resources:

 - Access OTC which provides information to faculty, staff and students.
 Faculty submit grades and attendance here.
-Class, student advisement and personal information can also be submitted.
+They can also submit class, student advisement and personal information here.
 Employees will access their pay advices and W-2 forms here.

-- Storage is an area where documents can be saved.
+- Storage is an area where individuals can save documents.
 Projects can be worked on anywhere there is Internet access and stored in this location.
 After uploading a file, it is important to remember when making changes to the file, the file should be saved and re-uploaded into the MyOTC storage area to have the most recent copy stored.

 - Resources is a tab that provides access to various library research databases and IT resources.